sidanmor/javascript-insights/README.md

 # javascript-insights
 Javascript Insights will try to override all Javascript pure functions and properties that it can and count their usage

+##### :construction: It is still under construction, more powerful features to come... :construction:

 ## Installation
 ``` sh
 npm i javascript-insights